Discounts, offers and rewards programs

 2. Cut down on the cost of essentials

-By using NAB Rewards, opens in new window , you get the flexibility of being able to redeem cashback into your account or convert to Flybuys points.
+NAB Rewards, opens in new window , has the flexibility of being able to redeem cashback into your account or convert to Flybuys points.
 Another smart option is redeeming for gift cards through your credit card rewards program, which can then be used to purchase everyday essentials.
-Think buying an Amazon gift card and using it to buy toilet paper or dishwashing tablets in bulk.
+Think buying an Amazon gift card and using it to buy cleaning supplies like dishwashing tablets in bulk.

 You can take the same approach to fuelling your car.
 There are many apps dedicated to finding the cheapest petrol around your area.
 You can also take advantage of 7-Eleven Fuel Price Lock, opens in new window to ensure you’re getting good value for money no matter where you are.